Where To Eat Indian Food In San Francisco guide image

 Udupi Palace is where you go when you want to show up in sweats, catch up with a friend for an hour, and eat some of the best dosas in the Mission.
 The ones at this South Indian vegetarian spot are perfectly crispy, filled with things like well-spiced potatoes, and, depending on the kind you get (like the mysore) are roughly the size and shape of a small briefcase.
 This small spot also does a saag paneer that’s heavier on the spinach, puffy poori, fried samosas that get a boost of flavor from an array of chutneys, and a big curry section.
 And if getting dressed in sweats and casually popping in for a meal is too much for you to handle, don’t stress.
 Udupi Palace also runs a solid takeout operation.

 This high-end restaurant in SoMa is reimagining traditional Indian cuisine and mixing in ingredients and cooking styles from around the world with the precision of a lauded scientist.
 Simply put, Rooh is exciting and inventive, especially their small plates.
 Rich koya and ricotta-stuffed black morel mushrooms are slathered in decadent yakhni sauce.
-The spiced chickpeas topped with potato mousse and crispy salli shreds are hearty enough to double as the world’s best campfire meal.
 And the avocado-filled puri puffs topped with chilled yogurt mousse crack in your mouth in a satisfying way when you bite into them.
 The best part is you'll eat it in the presence of a fancy ayurvedic-inspired cocktail, and in a place that's jewel-toned, swank, and filled with velvet chairs.

 We beeline to Keeva Indian Kitchen whenever nose-clearing curries call to us.
 The bright, casual restaurant in the Inner Richmond makes chicken, lamb, goat, seafood, and vegetable curries that don’t hold back on the spice (you can also order them mild).
 The kashmiri chili-spiced lamb rogan josh builds satisfying heat that lingers in the mouth, and a few bites of the creamy coconut fish curry might make your eyes water.
 Another reason you’ll find us here is to pick up a to-go order of their tandoori chicken wings—they're gorgeously charred and nicely smoky—before dinner at home or a picnic at nearby Golden Gate Park.